Copyright Protection in China: A Guide

 3. Pay the registration fee.

-4. Submit the application and documents to the CNIPA.
+4. Submit the application and documents to the CPCC.

-The CNIPA will examine your application and, if approved, issue a copyright registration certificate.
+The CPCC will examine your application and, if approved, issue a copyright registration certificate.

 Enforcement of Copyright in China